5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 Welcome to this new French lesson.

-Before you start, don't forget to "like" the video to support my channel and my work.
+Before you start, don't forget to "Like" the video to support my channel and my work.

-I have also prepared a worksheet for you to review this lesson.
+I've also prepared a worksheet for you to review this lesson.

 For example, as in the sentence "Maxime is a doctor."
 No, you need to remove the determiner before the occupation name.